 Do we stay above the mundane word as a singular effort of our highest endeavor and ultimate destiny, or are we now empowered by this higher source to take others there as well?
 This is the ultimate paradox that history teaches us that man has struggled with for millennia.
 It’s like an ancestral mystery with the universe attempting to bring us in alignment with who we are supposed to be.
 It is for this reason we follow the ultimate source, the mysterious Dao.
 What some may refer to as God.
 It is what Lao Tzu calls the great Dao that is without form and brings forth both heaven and earth.

 Daoism always seems to come back to someone referred to as Master Lao, the author of the Tao Te Ching.
 In my first entry here, I make reference to a second book attributed to Lao Tzu entitled the Nei-yeh – Inward Training.
 It’s contribution to Taoism has been as great or greater for those who see the Taoist path as essential to living a good life.
 It was written more than two thousand years ago.
 It can be found here on my website.
-The next two chapters, chapters three and four, of twenty-four are as follows:
+The next two chapters, chapters three and four, of twenty-six are as follows:

 Nei-yeh — Inward Training